Helping Turtles Cross the Road

 Many of the turtles on roads are crossing to reach nesting sites; and these turtles will return to their nesting sites and cross within 5m of the same line each year for hundreds of years.
 Therefore turtles are on a mission; and if you decide of your own accord to move them, move them turtle the direction that the turtle is heading.

-While turtles are scavengers and help clean our water, removing dead and decaying matter that in turn support our health, turtles themselves, and especially when in captivity, can contract and carry salmonella.
+Although it is rare in the wild (and much more common in captivity) turtles can contract and carry salmonella.
 Therefore just in case, when you touch a turtle to help it cross a road, it is always important to wash your hands!